 - Snorkeling with wild dolphins and whales in Hawaii

-- Snorkeling with turtles, sharks and rays Belize
+- Snorkeling with turtles, sharks and rays in Belize

-Some of my least favorite travel experiences were:
+Some of my least favorite travel experiences have been:

 - Flying Spirit Airlines